 Carving or creating our own set of runes

-We study the runes, following the Norse order and names (not the Anglo-Saxon system!) and a personal set of runes for our own work.
-We explores what it takes and what it means to become a rune magician.
+We study the runes, following the Norse order and names (not the Anglo-Saxon versions) and create a personal set of runes, for our own work.
+We explore what it takes and what it means to become a competent rune magician with a personal Code of Ethics.

 Power objects